JensTec/NL-Bankstatement-converter/README.md

 The three banks that are currently supported:
 * Rabobank - download transactions in `csv` file
 * ASN Bank - download transactions in `csv` file
-* ANWB ICS Credit Card - download transactions in monthly account statement `PDF`
+* ANWB VISA ICS Credit Card - download transactions in monthly account statement `PDF`

+## Configuration

+In the file configure your preferred path, and the exact names and initials that are used by the ANWB VISA Credit card on the monthly statements.